 National identity and tennis culture.
 In Serbia and the Czech Republic, tennis is a genuinely popular participation sport with deep roots.
 A smaller talent pool focusing intensely on one sport tends to produce outliers more efficiently than a large country where the best athletes are distributed across many sports.

 Academy investment relative to population.
 Belgium produced two of the greatest players in women’s tennis history — Clijsters and Henin — through a federation that has invested heavily in talent development relative to its size.
-The Czech Republic has built a network of elite academies, most notably in Prague and Brno, that consistently produce players well above what its population alone would suggest.
+The Czech Republic has built a network of elite academies that consistently produce players well above what its population alone would suggest.

 Selection pressure.
 In a small country, the very best junior players are identified and invested in early, because there are fewer of them to track.
 In the US, a genuinely talented 14-year-old can go unnoticed for years in a system with thousands of ranked juniors.